Law enforcement in South Korea

-Hyundai Sonata police car in Gimhae, South Korea.
+Hyundai Sonata police car in Gimhae.

-South Korean and North Korean authorities at the South Korea-North Korea border.
+South Korean and North Korean authorities at the Korean Demilitarized Zone.

-South Korea has multiple law enforcement organisations.
-National Police, Provincial Police, Border Guard, Coast Guard, Tax Service, Customs and others are considered as Law Enforcement Organisations in Korea.
+South Korea has multiple law enforcement organizations.
+The national police (KNPA), provincial police, border guard, national coast guard, tax service, and Korea Customs Service are all different branches of law enforcement within South Korea.
+The KNPA is overseen by the Ministry of the Interior and Safety.

-The Police Organisations of the Republic of Korea (the National Police Agency of the Republic of Korea and Provincial Polices in Korea) protect the Republic of Korea people's lives, bodies and property, prevent, suppress, and investigate crimes, guard major facilities, guard key factors, and counter-espionage.
+The police organizations of the Republic of Korea, including the KNPA and the provincial police, are primarily tasked with protecting individuals and property against crime.
+Their main duty is to serve the citizens of the country by enforcing the law or preventing and investigating crimes against bodily injury and property damage.
+They also play a significant role in guarding public and private infrastructure as well as conducting counter-espionage in the interest of national security.

-Conducting counterterrorism operations, collecting, preparing, and distributing security information, controlling traffic and preventing harm, seeking international cooperation with foreign government agencies and international organisations, and other duties to maintain public peace and order.
-It refers to an organisation in charge of security, safety, pollution control, and investigation of incidents at sea.
+Conducting counterterrorism operations; collecting, preparing, and distributing security information; controlling traffic and preventing harm, seeking international cooperation with foreign government agencies and international organizations; and other duties are carried out to maintain public peace and order.

 History

-Before the Koryo era
+Ancient Korea

-Before the Koryo era, there were many records about criminal law, but there were no accurate records about the police.
-Some people speculate that there is no complete differentiation between government organisations and military organisations.
+Before the Koryo era, there were many records about criminal law, but there are no accurate records about policing during this period.
+Law enforcement would have been significantly different than today's modern policing, and as such it is hard to distinguish from the records what style of enforcement occurred in the ancient era.
+During this time, some people speculate that there was no complete differentiation between government organizations and military organizations.

-Korean era
+Goryeo and Joseon dynasties

-There was the Anti-Criminal Department (an ancient judicial department) in Korea, and an ACD captain was appointed to oversee police affairs.
-In 1835, the organization was expanded to the left and right Anti-Criminal Department.
-In 1884, the Left and Right Podo Offices were abolished, and the police department was newly established to take charge of public order within the capital.
-Local police affairs were managed from within.
+During these dynasties, there was an ancient judicial department, often referred to as the anti-criminal department, which oversaw public cooperation and order.
+A captain in this department was appointed to oversee police affairs.
+In 1835, the organization was expanded to the left and right anti-criminal department.
+In 1884, the left and right podo offices were abolished, and a newly established police department oversaw enforcement of public order within the capital.
+Local police affairs were then managed from within the department.

-Korean Empire
+Korean Empire (1897–1910)

-The modern police system was introduced before and after the establishment of the Korean Empire in 1897.
-In 1899, the police chief was promoted to the position of police minister, who was in charge of public security work throughout the country.
-In 1901, it was reorganized into an internal police department, and the interior minister was in charge of police work.
+The modern police system was introduced before the establishment of the Korean Empire in 1897 but was greatly expanded during this period.
+In 1899, the police chief was no longer a simple official, but had been promoted to the cabinet through a formal appointment as police minister.
+The police minister was tasked with oversight of all public security work throughout the empire.
+In 1901, the Ministry of Police was reorganized into an internal police department, and the Minister of Interior became the domain for police affairs.